nizzaneela/Programming_error_explanation/README.md

 Another programming error inflates the Bayes factors.

-The simulated phylogenies are pruned to a stable coalescence.
+The simulated phylogenies are pruned to remove lineages basal to a stable coalescence.
 The stable coalescence is defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf) as a tMRCA that ignores basal lineages that do not survive the sampling period.
 The implementation in [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) ignores basal lineages that do survive the sampling period.

 The code removes basal lineages that, according to the text, should be retained.